mikevonwang/rhaetia/README.md

     super(props);
     this.state = {};

-    this.router = new Rhaetia(route_tree); // Normally, the route_tree array is not a named variable, but instead is passed directly into this function.
+    // Normally, the route_tree array is not a named variable, but instead is passed directly
+    // into this constructor.
+    this.router = new Rhaetia(this, route_tree);
   }
 }
 ```